pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

-Preparing your local Linux system to deploy Pega Platform– 45 minutes
+Preparing your local Linux system – 45 minutes
 =====================================================================

 In order to deploy using a local Linux system on which you can run commands with